 Where Surgeons Work

-According to BLS data, most of the surgeons in the U.S. work in physicians’ offices, where the mean annual wage for surgeons is $256,120.
-Second to physicians’ offices for the highest concentration of surgeons are General Medical and Surgical Hospitals, where the mean annual wage for surgeons is $213,740.
-Outpatient Care Centers are next up.
-There, surgeons earn an annual mean wage of $237,670.
-A smaller number of surgeons are employed in colleges, universities and professional schools, where the mean annual wage for surgeons is $140,180.
-Last up are what the BLS terms offices of other health practitioners.
-In those offices, the mean annual wage for surgeons is $202,510.
+According to BLS data, most of the surgeons in the U.S. work in physicians’ offices, where the mean annual wage for surgeons is $265,920.
+Second to physicians’ offices for the highest concentration of surgeons are General Medical and Surgical Hospitals, where the mean annual wage for surgeons is $225,700.
+Colleges, universities and professional schools are next up.
+There, surgeons earn an annual mean wage of $175,410.
+A smaller number of surgeons are employed in outpatient Care Centers, where the mean annual wage for surgeons is $277,670.
+Last up are special hospitals.
+There, the mean annual wage for surgeons is $235,770.

 Becoming a Surgeon

 You may have heard that the cost of becoming a doctor, including the cost of medical school and other expenses, has soared.
-Aspiring surgeons must get BA and MD degrees and then complete years of residency.
-The length of surgical residency programs varies by field.
+Aspiring surgeons must first get a bachelor’s degree from an accredited college, preferably in a scientific field like biology.

 According to the American College of Surgeons, surgical residency programs last five years for general surgery.
 But some residency programs are longer than five years.
 For example, thoracic surgery and pediatric surgery both require residents to complete the five-year general surgery residency, plus two additional years of field-specific surgical residency.